City of Medford Oregon / Parks and Recreation / Oregon Hills ParkOregon Hills Park

 b) Picnic Table

 - placed in locations where the public can enjoy the view shed or in locations where the community can gather within sight of their children playing nearby.

 a) Pump, Waterway and Sculpture Table

 - The old fashioned hand pumps offer the child a physical challenge, and as such, do not actually end up pumping a large volume of water.
-Design staff anticipates the water from the pump will soak into the soil rather than running off in the waterway.
-While some children work the pump, others will be able to create little dams made of sand along the contorted path of the play table.
+The area was designed in such a way that the water from the pump will soak into the soil rather than running off in the waterway.
+While some children work the pump, others can create little dams made of sand along the contorted path of the play table.
 The table made of concrete and lined with what appears to be precious stones, ancient fossilized bones and leaves from prehistoric plants is elevated to accommodate children that are in wheel chairs.
 The table walls offer a platform for art- tiles and stamped patterns embedded in the walls.

 b) Seat Walls

 - also a platform for art via the placement of tiles and patterns stamped into the concrete walls.
 Children from the local elementary school can participate in this, creating the art in a school program much as was done at the Medford Skate Park ten years ago.